Coroner names 4 killed in house in California plane crash

 YORBA LINDA, Calif.
-(AP) — Authorities have identified four people, including an 85-year-old man, who were killed on the ground when a small plane broke apart in the air and crashed into a Southern California neighborhood.
+(AP) — Authorities on Wednesday identified four people, including an 85-year-old man, who were killed on the ground when a small plane broke apart in the air and crashed into a Southern California neighborhood last weekend.

-The Orange County Sheriff’s Department said Wednesday the four people were in a house that caught fire when parts of the plane rained down onto suburban Yorba Linda.
+The four victims were in a house that caught fire when parts of the plane rained down onto suburban Yorba Linda, the Orange County Sheriff’s Department said.

-Coroner’s officials identified them as 85-year-old Roy Lee Anderson, 68-year-old Dahlia Marlies Leber Anderson, 48-year-old Stacie Norene Leber and 58-year-old Donald Paul Elliott.
+Coroner’s officials identified them as Roy Lee Anderson, 85, and Dahlia Marlies Leber Anderson, 68, both of Yorba Linda; 48-year-old Stacie Norene Leber, 48, of Corona, California; and Donald Paul Elliott, 58, of Norco, California.

-Property records show the Andersons lived at the house that burned.
+Property records show Roy Lee Anderson and Dahlia Marlies Leber Anderson lived at the house that burned.
+The victims’ relationships weren’t immediately known.

 Most Read Nation & World Stories